Fethi-Bencherki/Optimal-input-design-via-FW/README.md

 Jupyter Notebook examples associated with the paper **“Optimal Input Design via Frank–Wolfe”** by Fethi Bencherki, Bruce Lee, Nikolai Matni, and Anders Rantzer.
 The public arXiv link will be added here when the paper is posted.

-This repository contains the numerical experiments illustrating the paper’s Frank–Wolfe framework for optimal input design in finite-horizon linear systems, including covariance design for known dynamics, experiment design with unknown dynamics, and adaptive online LQR balancing control performance and information acquisition.
+This repository contains the numerical experiments illustrating the paper’s Frank–Wolfe framework for optimal input design in finite-horizon linear systems, including covariance design with known dynamics, experiment design with unknown dynamics, and adaptive online LQR balancing exploration and exploitation.

 ## Repository Contents